janlisse/janlisse.github.io/source/_posts/2015-12-21-stream-processing-of-large-csv-files.markdown

 into the companies system, provided in the form of plain old CSV files.
 But what if the CSV file is to huge to fit into memory entirely, but you still want to leverage parallel computing to get things done in finite time?
-Once again the excellent [Akka Streams] (http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/) framework comes to the rescue.
+Once again the excellent [Akka Streams](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/) framework comes to the rescue.

 Processing big csv files with Akk Streams is quite straightforward.
-First you need a [Source] that emits ByteStrings from a local file or another storage location like S3.
+First you need a Akka Streams [Source](http://doc.akka.io/api/akka-stream-and-http-experimental/current/#akka.stream.scaladsl.Source) that emits [ByteStrings](http://doc.akka.io/api/akka/current/#akka.util.ByteString) from a local file or another storage location like S3.
 Then you can leverage Akka Streams classes to group the ByteStrings to lines.
 Afterwards you can then feed those lines into a CSV Parser and emit the parsed fields.
-Finally you can add your own processing logic i.e. mapping to custom model and sending to an API or Backend Service.
+Finally you can add your own processing logic i.e. mapping to a custom model and sending to an API or Backend Service.

  With SynchronousFileSource Akka Streams already provides the ability to stream ByteStrings from a local file.